GitHub Copilot Metrics Viewer

 #### NUXT_PUBLIC_USING_GITHUB_AUTH

 Default is `false`.
 When set to `true`, GitHub OAuth App Authentication will be performed to verify users' access to the dashboard.
+For this, a GitHub App must be registered and installed in the enterprise/org.
+See [GitHub App Registration](DEPLOYMENT.md#github-app-registration) for the steps to follow.

 Variables required for GitHub Auth are:

-1. `NUXT_OAUTH_GITHUB_CLIENT_ID` - client ID of the GitHub App registered and installed in the enterprise/org with permissions listed in [NUXT_GITHUB_TOKEN](#NUXT_GITHUB_TOKEN).
+1. `NUXT_OAUTH_GITHUB_CLIENT_ID` - client ID of the GitHub App.

 2. `NUXT_OAUTH_GITHUB_CLIENT_SECRET` - client secret of the GitHub App.

 3. [Optional] `NUXT_OAUTH_GITHUB_CLIENT_SCOPE` for scope requests when using OAuth App instead of GitHub App.
-See [Github docs](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps) for details.
+See [GitHub docs](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps) for details.

 >[!WARNING]